Automattic/Co-Authors-Plus/readme.txt

 = 2012-02-?? / 2.6.2 =
 * AJAX user search matches against first name, last name, and nickname fields too, in addition to display name, user login, and email address
 * Filter required capability for user to be returned in an AJAX search with 'coauthors_edit_author_cap'
-* Filter out administrators and other non-authors from AJAX search with 'coauthors_edit_found_users'
+* Filter out administrators and other non-authors from AJAX search with 'coauthors_edit_ignored_authors'
 * Bug fix: Allow output constants to be defined in a theme's functions.php file and include filters you can use instead

 = 2011-12-30 / 2.6.1 =